 Can’t live with them..

-All spiritual, philosophic and even scientific teachings posit, in different ways, that the One True Indivisible Whole Reality is manifest by a constant dynamic of two (occasionally more) intersecting forces or dimensions.
-Theologically (and poetically), these two parts of the one are always described as a ‘Masculine’ and a ‘Feminine’ aspect, however these may be understood or defined.
-This duality is known as Shiva-Shakti, Yin-Yang, Havaya-Shechina, Yum-Yub, Sun-Moon, Sulphur-Mercury, Acid-Alkaline and other names in different cultures.
-Although in theory these two parts are equal in every respect, in practice the ‘infinite’ is valued more than the ‘finite’.
+All spiritual, philosophic and scientific teachings posit, in different ways, that the One True Indivisible Whole Reality is manifest by a constant dynamic and creative tension between two (or sometimes more) intersecting forces or dimensions.
+Theologically and poetically, these two parts of the one are always described as a ‘Masculine’ and a ‘Feminine’ aspect, however these may be understood or defined.
+This duality is known as Shiva-Shakti, Yin-Yang, Havaya-Shechina, Yum-Yub, Sun-Moon, Sulphur-Mercury, Acid-Alkaline, Heaven-Earth, Spirit-Body and countless other names in different cultures.
+Although in theory these two parts have equal value, in practice the ‘infinite’ portion is valued more than the ‘finite’.

-These ‘undesirable’ aspects of life are universally identified with the Feminine aspect of the duality, and the feminine dimension has become associated with and projected onto actual females.
+These ‘undesirable’ aspects of life are universally identified with the Feminine aspect of the duality.This feminine dimension has become associated with and projected onto the bodies and lives of actual females.
 In this way, all transcendent religions eventually become misogynist in practice.